-George read me from the guide book: “The town was originally named Bellus Locus, ‘beautiful place’.
+George read from the guidebook: “The town was originally named Bellus Locus, ‘beautiful place’.
 When monks founded an abbey at this place in the 13th – century they changed the Latin name to its Norman French equivalent, ‘Beau Lieu’.

-When Henry VIII dissolved the monasteries the abbey was destroyed unfortunately to use its stones to reinforce the king’s coastal defenses at Cowes, Hurst Castle and Calshot.
-The remains of Beaulieu Abbey and the Palace House, home of Lord Montagu, are open to public.”
+When Henry VIII dissolved the monasteries the abbey was destroyed unfortunately to use its stones to reinforce the king’s coastal defenses at Cowes, Hurst Castle, and Calshot.
+The remains of Beaulieu Abbey and the Palace House, home of Lord Montagu, are open to the public.”